Roofing, Windows, Siding, Gutters & Patio Covers — Built for the Gulf Coast

 - Deck repairs (per sheet rate) and fastener upgrades where required.

-- Ice/water protection at eaves, valleys, and around penetrations.
+- Leak-barrier protection at eaves, valleys, and around penetrations.

 - Synthetic underlayment and enhanced starters with proper overhangs.